 - reviews the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of CCT Group and any announcements relating to CCT Group’s financial performance;

-- reviews and reports to the Board at least annually the adequacy and effectiveness of the Manager's internal controls, including financial, operational, compliance and information technology controls, and risk management systems;
+- reviews and reports to the Board at least annually the adequacy and effectiveness of the Manager’s internal controls, including financial, operational, compliance and IT controls, and risk management systems;

-- reviews the effectiveness of the Manager's internal audit and compliance functions;
+- reviews the adequacy and effectiveness of the Manager’s internal audit and compliance functions;

 - makes recommendations to the Board on the proposals to Unitholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration of the external auditors;

-- reviews and approves processes to regulate transactions involving an Interested Person (as defined in Chapter 9 of the Listing Manual) and/or Interested Party (as defined in the Property Funds Appendix) (each, an Interested Person) and CCT and/or its subsidiaries (Interested Person Transactions), to ensure compliance with the applicable regulations, in particular, the requirements that the transactions are on normal commercial terms and are not prejudicial to the interests of CCT and its minority Unitholders; and
+- reviews and approves processes to regulate transactions involving an Interested Person (as defined in Chapter 9 of the Listing Manual) and/or Interested Party (as defined in the Property Funds Appendix) (each, an Interested Person) and CCT and/or its subsidiaries (Interested Person Transactions), to ensure compliance with the applicable regulations.
+The regulations include the requirement that Interested Person Transactions are on normal commercial terms and are not prejudicial to the interests of CCT and its minority Unitholders.
+In respect of any property management agreement which is an Interested Person Transaction, the AC also carries out reviews at appropriate intervals to satisfy itself that the Manager has reviewed the Property Manager’s compliance with the terms of the property management agreement and has taken remedial actions, where necessary; and

 - reviews the policy and arrangements by which employees of the Manager and any other persons may, in confidence, report suspected fraud or irregularity or suspected infringement of any laws or regulations or rules or, raise concerns about possible improprieties in matters of financial reporting or other matters with a view to ensuring that arrangements are in place for such concerns to be raised and independently investigated, and for appropriate follow up action to be taken.

-In FY 2015, the AC also met with the internal and external auditors, without Management's presence, to discuss the reasonableness of the financial reporting process, the system of internal controls, and the significant comments and recommendations by the auditors.
-Where relevant, the AC makes reference to the best practices and guidance in the Guidebook for Audit Committee in Singapore and the practice directions issued from time to time in relation to Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore.
+In FY 2016, the AC also met with the internal and external auditors, without Management’s presence, to discuss the reasonableness of the financial reporting process, the system of internal controls, and the significant comments and recommendations by the auditors.
+Where relevant, the AC makes reference to the best practices and guidance for Audit Committees in Singapore including practice directions issued from time to time in relation to the Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore.

 The Manager confirms, on behalf of CCT, that CCT complies with Rule 712 and Rule 715 of the Listing Manual.